Exeter City F.C.: Nickname

-The club is nicknamed The Grecians, a name whose origin remains the subject of much speculation.
+The club is nicknamed The Grecians, the origin of which remains the subject of much speculation.
 One suggestion is that in 1908 the club voted for the name because of its association with St Sidwells parish.
 Historically people living in the parish of St Sidwells were said to have been known as "Greeks" or "Grecians".
 This is possibly due to the parish's location beyond the city walls.
 For instance, in Homer's epic poem the Iliad the Greek forces laid siege to the walls of Troy.
 However, perhaps more plausibly, the association arose because of rivalries between city boys and those of St Sidwells during the annual beating the bounds.

 It has also been suggested the name derived from a group of children in St Sidwells who were referred to as the 'Greasy Un's'.
 A further possibility was that it derived from a jeweller's shop in Sidwell Street, close to the ground, which had a clock hanging outside displaying the name 'Grecians' on its face.
 Yet another theory suggests that it is a corruption of Caerwysg, the Welsh name for Exeter (Caer = fort, Wysg = Exe – fort on the river Exe, similar to the Cornish Karesk).
 Thus, citizens could have been known as Caer Iscuns and so possibly mutating to Grecians.